ladyicode/CI-TESTING/README-GIT.md

 ## Branch Cleanup

-As you might imagine, if you are a frequent contributor, y
+As you might imagine, if you are a frequent contributor, you'll start to get a ton of branches both locally and on your remote.

+Once you know that your changes have been accepted to the master repository, we suggest doing s